 To schedule an audition, click here.
 If there are no appointments available, e-mail email@example.com to ask for an audition time.
+All auditions take place at 1336 Spring Garden Street in Philadelphia.

 How does the audition work?